Top 14 Best Boxing Anime of all Time (Updated 2025)

 Megalobox

-Bringing boxing to a sci-fi dystopian world, Megalobox is a sleek and stylish homage to old-school classics.
-On the outskirts of society, Junk Dog competes in underground Megalonia matches where fighters wear mechanical exoskeletons to enhance their abilities.
-When the Megalonia tournament invites the best fighters for a chance to challenge the champion, Junk Dog leaps at the opportunity by disguising himself as “Gearless” Joe.
+Megalobox takes boxing into a sci-fi world.
+It is a sleek and stylish tribute to old classics.
+Junk Dog fights in underground Megalonia matches where fighters use mechanical exoskeletons to improve their skills.
+When the Megalonia tournament invites the best fighters to challenge the champion, Junk Dog jumps at the chance.
+He changes his name to "Gearless" Joe and enters the tournament.

 4. Baki The Grappler